yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `provisioner`:  name of the provisioner that should handle this `BucketAccess` instance.
 Copied from the `BucketAccessClass`.
 1. `policyActionsConfigMapData`: encoded data that contains a set of provisioner/platform defined policy actions to a given user identity.
 Contents of the ConfigMap that a *policyActionsConfigMap* field in the `BucketAccessClass` refers to.
 1. `parameters`:  A map of string:string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.
 Copied from `BucketAccessClass`.
+1. `principal`: username/access-key for the object storage provider to uniquely identify the user who has access to this bucket
 1. `conditions`: the latest available observation of this `BucketAccess`.
 (Phase is not used.)
 1. `Type`: only one type is supported: "AccessGranted".
 If the condition's `Status` is true then the bucket is available to be accessed for the `Reason` provided.
 If `Status` is false then the bucket is unable to be accessed and, again, `Reason` states why.
 1. `Status`: one of true, false or unknown.
 If not specified then unknown is assumed.
 A true status indicates the this condition is true at the time of observation.